Shemzone/MLLPro_FR/README.md

 ```

 #maxgalleria+media-library.css
 #Here you cannot put content with meaning in CSS.
 1 - because you cannot translate it 2 - because of people with disabilities using voice readers cannot vocalize it.
-You should find another way.
+You should find another way, maybe by using 2 spans with a Javascript toggle adding or removing a css class to throw the unnecessary element away (for example: .hiddenElement {display: inline-block;height: 0;left: -3000px;position: absolute;top: -2000px;width: 0;}.
+Just an idea)
 ``` <css>
 .onoffswitch-inner:before {
 	content: "Déplacer";